 20+ years experience in global commercial & general management roles.

 Specialties: General management of global business, people management global teams, MSS & VSAT satellite communications, (in)direct Sales & Channel Management as well as Product Management/ Development/ Marketing

 Dr. Hanane Becha has a Ph.D. and an M.Sc. in Computer Science from the University of Ottawa, as well as a B.Sc. from l’Université du Québec en Outaouais.
 She is currently the project leader of the smart container project at the UN/CEFACT under the Transport and Logistics Domain.

 Norbert Kouwenhoven is member of IBM's Core TradeLens Team (Customs and Authorities Lead), and Solutions Leader for IBM EU in the area of Customs, Immigration and Border Management.
-He focuses on the implementation of the TradeLens platform, specialising in the role of Customs Organizations and Authorities.
-The other part of his focus is on Customs projects in the EU.
+He focuses on implementation of the TradeLens platform, specialising in the role of Customs Organizations and Authorities, alongside other EU Customs projects.

 Bruis van Driel,

 Bruis Van Driel is Global Head of Integration (A2A & B2B) at APM Terminals and Chairman of SMDG e.V.
 Since 2016, he has been a very dynamic Chairman of SMDG e.V. revitalizing the institution with the board and members from statutes to format and content, projecting standardisation in the 21st century.